Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 •Install all requirements from the requirements.txt file putting this command into your terminal: pip3 install -r requirements.txt

-•In the terminal in your IDE migrate the models to crete a database using the following commands: python3 manage.py makemigrations python3 manage.py migrate
+•In the terminal in your IDE migrate the models to create a database using the following commands: python3 manage.py makemigrations python3 manage.py migrate

 •Load the data fixture (Categories, Specials, Products) in that order using the following command in the terminal python3 manage.py loaddata <fixture name>

-•Create a superuser, it will alow you to have access to the admin panel. you need a username, an email, a password.
+•Create a superuser, it will allow you to have access to the admin panel. you need a username, an email, a password.
 Note the password won't display in the terminal but will be registered.

 python3 manage.py createsuperuser